Le Sunday Times titrait, le 22 avril dernier, "The Madonna versus the Madman". Pas mal vu

 On the left they called him a “fascist” and “madman”; on Le Pen’s extreme right a “foreigner” who should not have been allowed to run on account of his immigrant origins - his father was a Hungarian who settled in Paris after the last war.

-Marianne, a weekly news magazine that dedicated several pages to “the real Sarkozy”.
+The assault was taken to new extremes last week by Marianne, a weekly news magazine that dedicated several pages to “the real Sarkozy”.
 He was accused of abusing his former powers as interior minister.
 It was recalled how he had intimidated a publisher into pulping a book about Cécilia, his errant wife.

 Tales of Sarko’s excesses are legion: a French ambassador who raised questions about his fitness to govern at a private dinner apparently received a call afterwards in which he was told that his career was over; an author researching Sarkozy’s political career was reported to have been tailed so threateningly by secret police that he felt obliged to hire a bodyguard.